GHarshVardhan/ApollonAssignment/README.md

 * Clean Architecture
 * Retrofit

-Due to time constarints and some unavoidable circumstance I was not able to include
+Due to time constarints and some unavoidable circumstances I was not able to include

 * Android compose
 * Dagger